Unit 1.1

 - There has been an accident on New Year’s Eve.

-- There haven’t been duplicated pictures of him.
+- There haven’t been many people as talented as him.

 Use